astrochili/vscode-defold/README.md

 Sends the `hot-reload` command to the running Defold Editor over the local Editor HTTP API.
 This hot-reloads modified files into the running game.

+Enable the experimental [defoldKit.defoldEditor.hotReloadOnChange](#defoldkitdefoldeditorhotreloadonchange) setting to run this command automatically when resource files change in the workspace.

 ### Defold Editor Fetch Libraries

 Sends the `fetch-libraries` command to the running Defold Editor over the local Editor HTTP API.
 This downloads the latest version of project library dependencies.